 – The head size should be at least 100 square inches

 – Has an appropriate grip size that will fit your hand

 If it ticks all the boxes, then you’ve found the right tennis racquet.

 Are lighter tennis rackets better?

 As we had mentioned earlier, the weight of the tennis racquet depends on your skillset.
 For beginners, lighter racquets are the best option as it does not require much power and can be swung easily.

-Buying the right tennis racquet, especially for beginners, is vital as it will help you progress and develop your skills in the future.
-Luckily for you, we thoroughly researched and compiled a list of 10 of the best tennis racquet for beginners.
+Buying the right tennis racket, especially for beginners, is vital as it will help you progress and develop your skills in the future.
+Luckily for you, we thoroughly researched and compiled a list of 10 of the best beginner-friendly tennis racquets.

 For those who are looking for greater power and control, the Wilson Clash 100 is perfect for beginners as it will help you improve your overall game.
 Wilson racquets usually offer great control.
 At times it’ll make you feel like you turned into the all time greatest: Mister Roger Federer.

 However, if you are on a budget, I recommend going for HEAD Ti S6 Tennis Racquet, it comes with a variety of size options with excellent features and a suitable alternative to other racquets on the market.
 With that, we wish you a ton of fun at the court.
 Ciao!